 How can I help prevent discrimination?

-- Don’t decide what you think of someone because they have a disability, are LGBT or because they are a different race, ethnicity or religion to you.
-Make an effort to get to know someone before you decide what they’re like.
+- Don’t decide what you think of someone because they have a disability, are LGBTI+ or because they are a different race, ethnicity or religion to you.
+Make an effort to get to know someone before you decide what they’re like

-- Make an effort to get to know and learn more about local ethnic, religious and cultural minorities.
-Organise multicultural events like world-food nights or traditional dance nights.
+- Make an effort to get to know and learn more about local ethnic, religious and cultural minorities

 - Support anti discrimination and harassment organisations